Lark Brings Peace

 Brown color and one of triplet birth. $425

-5. PENDING "Trillium" FBA# 33031 DOB 1-27-22.
+5. SOLD "Trillium" FBA# 33031 DOB 1-27-22.
 Piebald from twin litter from first time mom.
 I am posting lamb picture to show piebald markings with her head-socks-tail white. $425

 TWO YEAR OLD EWES (Never lambed):